sociocs/docs/bulk-messaging.md

 ## Introduction

-With bulk messaging, as the name suggests, you can send bulk messages to your target audience.
+Bulk messaging feature allows you to send personalized text/SMS/MMS or WhatsApp messages to multiple recipients simultaneously, ideal for marketing campaigns, updates, or notifications.

 ## Channels supporting bulk messaging

 - SMS (with Twilio)
+- SMS (with Telnyx)
+- SMS with TWilio Messaging Service
 - WhatsApp (with Gupshup) (*Future plan, not available at the moment.*)
 - WhatsApp (with Twilio) (*Future plan, not available at the moment.*)

-## Prerequisite

-Your account needs to have at least one "*SMS (with Twilio)*" channel.

 ## Data sources supported

-- CSV file
+- CSV files
-- Excel file
+- Excel files
-- Contact list
+- Contact lists
+- Segments

 ## Message content types supported

 - Text
-- Image (gif, jpg, or png)
+- Image
-- Video (mp4 or 3gp)
+- Video
+- File (only supported for WhatsApp)

+## Compliance and Best Practices
+- Obtain explicit consent from recipients before sending messages.
+- Include an opt-out text in the message (e.g., "Reply STOP to unsubscribe").
+- Comply with local regulations, such as TCPA (US) or GDPR (EU).
+- Send messages during reasonable hours to respect recipients’ time.

 ## Sending bulk messages

-- Go to "*Bulk messaging*" from the left sidebar.
+- Go to "*Bulk messaging*" from the left sidebar menu.

 - Select a channel from the list of eligible channels in your account.